Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

 4. What is the importance of htmlFor?
 5. Write an input type which is not given in the example if there is?
 6. What is a controlled input?
+7. What do you need to write a controlled input?
+8. What event type do you use to listen changes on an input field?
+9. What is the value of a checked checkbox?
+10. When do you use onChange, onBlur, onSubmit?
+11. What is the purpose of write e.preventDefault() inside the submit handler method?
-7. How do you bind data in React?
+12. How do you bind data in React?
 The first input field example is data binding in React.
-8. What is validation?
+13. What is validation?
-9. What is the event type we use to listen when an input changes?
+14. What is the event type we use to listen when an input changes?
-10. What are event types we use to validate an input?
+15. What are event types we use to validate an input?

 ## Exercises: Level 2

 1. Validate the form given above (a gif image or a video will be provided later).
 First try to validate without using any library then try it with validator.js.

 ## Exercises: Level 3

+Coming

 🎉 CONGRATULATIONS ! 🎉